 Scholarden contains video and text lessons for each of the concepts tested in the Quantitative Reasoning section of the GRE.
 These lessons are step-by-step, instructional, and very easy to follow, even for beginners.
-Scholarden understands the recent changes occurred in the GRE, especially in its Quantitative Reasoning section.
+Scholarden understands the recent changes that occurred in the GRE, especially in its Quantitative Reasoning section.

-The focus is less on calculations, and more on conceptual understanding, which these lessons seek to improve in the test-takers.
+The focus is less on calculations and more on conceptual understanding, which these lessons seek to improve in the test-takers.
 GRE also has an updated list of Vocabulary flashcards most used and tested in the GRE.

 A lot of these materials, and so much more, are available on most other test preparation company websites as well.
 But often, these tools are outdated or incomplete, or otherwise presented in complex language filled with jargon.
 Scholarden seeks to make this process transparent and easy for all test-takers around the world.

 That said, we recommend giving a try to several kinds of resources before settling on a single one.
 This is because one tends to find out through a series of trial and error experiments about what works best for them.
 However, once you decide on which resource/s to use, stick to them.

 Often, a lot of websites will say contradictory things.
 For example, some preparation websites will advise you to read the questions in the Verbal Reasoning section first before reading the comprehension passages, and some will advise you the complete opposite.
 In such situations, you are the best judge of your own abilities and needs.